 UK: Ashgate Publishing Limited, 1997.
 First Edition.
 Hardcover.
 Very Good Condition.
 Item #B196-1136

 448 pages.
 Available Now.
 Book Description: American policies regarding immigration integration (as opposed to immigration itself) are handled state by state and vary widely across the country.
 From the example of New Jersey in the years 1980-1990, evidence is given here of how other states may manage a relatively smooth transition of their immigrant population into their economic, social and political mainstream.
 Particular attention is paid to the role economic climate may play, as the author believes it was significant in the case of New Jersey.
 It is suggested that in a state with lower unemployment rates and business failure rates, the fortunes of immigrants would be favoured and the attitudes of natives towards immigrants would be more benign.
 Elaborating on this theme, the author asks whether the continuing federal efforts to pursue macroeconomic growth may help state and local immigration integration.
 Size: 23cm.
 448 pages.
 Multiple copies available this title.
 Quantity Available: 3.
 Category: Politics & Government; Hardbacks; ISBN: 1840141301.
 ISBN/EAN: 9781840141306.
 Inventory No: B196-1136.
+This item is potentially heavy when packed and may require more postage than the rates shown.
+If extra postage is required we will contact you before processing your order and you will be given the details and option to decline the extra cost.

 Keywords: BZDB395 Politics & Government; Hardbacks; Keys to Successful Immigration Implications of the New Jersey Experience Ur